rovinski/rovinski.github.io/index.md

 teach and guide the students in the material that is often multiple courses ahead of their current knowledge base, although students often do a good job of learning topics on their own.

-Past teaching:
+**Past Teaching**:

+* Michigan
   * Winter 2019 - ENGR 100: Microprocessors and Toys
   * Winter 2018 - ENGR 100: Microprocessors and Toys
   * Winter 2016 - ENGR 100: Microprocessors and Toys
   * Winter 2015 - ENGR 100: Microprocessors and Toys
   * Winter 2014 - ENGR 100: Microprocessors and Toys

 {% comment %}
 ## Roles and Responsibilities